sohyp3/Simple-Captcha/README.md

 # How to Run

-1. install the packages: `pip install Pillow "uvicorn[standard]" fastapi jinja2` _you may need to use venv_
+1. install the packages: `pip install -r requirements.txt` _you may need to use venv_
 2. `git clone https://github.com/sohyp3/Simple-Captcha `
 3. `cd Simple-Captcha`